Union in the Media

 WAMC

 Bradley Hays, associate professor of political science, was a recent guest on "Congressional Corner" on WAMC, Northeast Public Radio.
-He discussed the 2016 presidential campaign between Hillary Clinton and Donald Trump.
+He discussed why it's too late for Merrick Garland to be nominated for the Supreme Court.

 Northeast Public Radio is a member of National Public Radio serving parts of seven northeastern states.
 These include New York, Massachusetts, Connecticut, Vermont, New Jersey, New Hampshire and Pennsylvania.